Trains to Oxford

 Oxford is close enough to London for an enjoyable day trip but to get a real flavour of the city and fully explore its attractions, it is better to spend a few days here.
 Oxford is intersected by rivers and canals and dotted with the honey-coloured stone buildings of its university, famous around the world.
 Many of the medieval college buildings are open to the public.
 One of the most instantly recognisable, certainly to Harry Potter fans, is Christ Church with its beautiful gardens and grounds.
 Other highlights include the Pitt Rivers and Ashmolean Museums, the Radcliffe Camera, the Bodleian Library and the quaint Alice in Wonderland shop.

-Train companies: Great Western Rail, Chiltern Railways, CrossCountry, Tfl Rail, South Western Railway, first_great_western to Oxford trainsTravel to Oxford on Great Western Rail, Chiltern Railways, CrossCountry, Tfl Rail, South Western Railway, first_great_western trains with Omio.
+Train companies: Great Western Railway, Chiltern Railways, CrossCountry, South Western Railway, Elizabeth line, Great Western Railway (GWR) to Oxford trainsTravel to Oxford on Great Western Railway, Chiltern Railways, CrossCountry, South Western Railway, Elizabeth line, Great Western Railway (GWR) trains with Omio.
 When comparing schedules and tickets, we will also show you other options with multiple connections or other travel modes if they’re available.

 About